 No a priori restrictions have been placed on the signs of the prices.
 Nevertheless, the assumptions that have been made imply that in a competitive shared goods equilibrium, all prices are non-negative and that at least one of them is positive.
-Free disposal in production and sharing (Assumptions 2.(iv) and 4.(iv)) rule out negative prices (Debreu, 1959, p.
-47).11 Nonsatiation in preferences (Assumption 1.(v)) excludes the possibility that all prices are free.
+Free disposal in production and sharing (Assumptions 2.(iii) and 4.(iii)) rule out negative prices (Debreu, 1959, p.
+47).14 Nonsatiation in preferences (Assumption 1.(v)) excludes the possibility that all prices are zero.